 The Authority, in conjunction with High Peak BC, entered into a joint Voluntary Redundancy process during 2010/11, whereby the contracts of a number of employees were approved for termination.
-Although many of those affected left the Authority in 2011/12, a small number of further departures occurred since then.
-In 2013/14 11 such departures occurred including 9 part time posts relating to the erection and dismantling of market stalls, their costs and numbers are reflected in the table below.
+Although many of those affected left the Authority in 2011/12, a small number of further departures have occurred since then.
+In 2014/15 3 such departures occurred, their costs and numbers are reflected in the table below.